Metals and energy finance

 Metals and Energy Finance capitalizes on this approach, and identifies and examines the investment opportunities offered across the extractive industry’s cycle, from exploration through evaluation, pre-production development, development and production.

-The course is made up with 3 modules:
+The course is made up with four modules: (*two of which run in parallel)

 Participants will receive a formal Certificate of Attendance.